 The companies that fall into the “non-VC-compatible” category will find it very difficult to scale past tens or hundreds of thousands of dollars of MRR.
-Most will grow more slowly as they get larger, and will be hard pressed to scale to $1 million MRR.
-Some will be able to gradually reach $10 million ARR, but getting beyond that is a huge challenge without VC funding.
+Most will grow more slowly as they get larger and will be hard pressed to scale to $1 million MRR.
+Some will be able to gradually reach $10 million ARR, but getting beyond that may be a huge challenge without VC funding.

 Is Your SaaS Startup ‘Non-VC-Compatible’?

-Are you one of those companies that may do better bootstrapping (or looking for alternative financing) instead of seeking out VC funding?
+Are you one of those companies that may do better bootstrapping instead of seeking out VC funding?
 Run down this checklist to see if you might be this new breed of self-reliant startup.

 Check any boxes that describe you:

-I would prefer bootstrapping to fund my startup and grow slower than acquiring VC funding and pursuing big, fast growth.
+I prefer bootstrapping my startup and growing slower to acquiring VC funding and pursuing rapid mega growth.

-My startups’s offering functions more as a feature than as a product.
+My startup’s offering functions more as a feature than as a product.

 My startup is in a category that is too crowded to allow for VC-scale growth.

-My startup serves too narrow a niche to allow for VC-scale growth.
+My startup is too niche to allow for VC-scale growth.